Kansas State Wildcats football: Chris Klieman era (2019–2025)

 On December 10, 2018, following Bill Snyder's decision to retire again, North Dakota State head coach Chris Klieman was announced as the new Kansas State head football coach.
 Both schools agreed that Klieman would remain at NDSU while the Bison were participating in the FCS playoffs, then take over as Wildcats head coach once the Bisons' season ended.
 When he was hired by K-State, Klieman signed a six-year contract worth over $2 million annually excluding incentives.

 The Wildcats exceeded expectations in Klieman's first season, finishing with an 8–5 record which included a CFP rank as high as No. 20, a win over No. 5 Oklahoma, and a Liberty Bowl berth, where they lost to Navy.
 During the 2020 season, Chris Klieman led Kansas State to a 4–6 season and 4–5 in the Big 12, which is good for 7th in the Big 12 standings.
 The 2020 season was shortened by Covid.
 On October 5, 2020, K-State and Chris Klieman agreed to a new contract worth $23.5 million over the course of the deal excluding incentives.
 In the 2021 Season, Chris Klieman and the Wildcats had a bounce back season and ended the season 8–5 overall and another 4–5 in the Big 12.
 Kansas State beat LSU in the Texas Bowl.
 In the 2022 season, Kansas State went 10–4 overall and 7–2 in the Big 12.
 The Wildcats beat then-undefeated TCU to win the 2022 Big 12 Championship.
-The team was selected for the New Year Six Bowl; the Sugar Bowl, however, lost to a 10-2 Alabama Crimson Tide team.
-Chris Klieman has 39–24 (62%) overall record and 26–19 (57%) in the Big 12.
+The team was selected for the New Year's Six Bowl; the Sugar Bowl, however, lost to a 10-2 Alabama Crimson Tide team.
+Chris Klieman has a 39–24 (62%) overall record and a 26–19 (57%) record in the Big 12.
 On May 15, 2023, Kansas State University and Chris Klieman agreed to a new eight-year contract worth $5.5 million annually excluding incentives.